 Incident management capabilities that are institutionalized as CSIRTs or security teams often face the hurdles of having to justify the need for their existence, gaining that support and understanding for the problems they are trying to address, and getting key management buy-in.
 Organizations such as the Government Forum of Incident Response and Security Teams (GFIRST), FIRST [FIRST 08], TF-CSIRT, and APCERT promote the formation of teams by providing a forum for information sharing, training, and best practice guidance to help teams develop their capabilities.

 The general public is becoming more aware of security breaches.
-Reports concerning breaches at financial institutions, universities, and other organizations resulting in the theft of hundreds of thousands of consumer credit card numbers and other personal information have been reported in the media.
+Reports concerning breaches at financial institutions, universities, and other organizations resulting in the theft of hundreds of thousands of consumer credit card numbers and other personal information have been reported in the media.8 In some of these reports, equipment containing sensitive information was stolen or systems contained software vulnerabilities that had been exploited to gain unauthorized access to the information.

 Many other sources, such as business surveys and web sites, provide information on the cost and extent of attacks.
 A survey conducted among security executives and law enforcement personnel by CSO magazine in cooperation with the United States Secret Service and the CERT/CC indicated an estimated $666 million in losses due to electronic crime.
 A set of surveys conducted by the Australian High Tech Crime Centre, the Australian Federal Police, Queensland Police, NSW Police, Victoria Police, Tasmania Police, South Australia Police, Northern Territory Police, Western Australia Police, and AusCERT presents an analysis of computer attacks and misuse trends in Australia over the 12 months prior to February 2005 [AusCERT 05].

 From another perspective, a variety of regulations and legislation has been introduced in the United States over the last few years in an attempt to address some of these security issues.
 For example, the California Security Breach Information Act (California Civil Code 1798.82, also referred to as SB 1386) requires organizations that maintain personal information about individuals to inform those individuals if the security of their information is compromised.
-Other laws and regulations such as HIPAA,
+Other laws and regulations such as HIPAA,9 GLBA,10 and SOX11 affect how information and data are handled in organizations, including how events and incidents are handled and managed.
+The Federal Information Security and Management Act (FISMA) requires federal agencies to implement some type of capability for responding to computer security incidents [FISMA 02].
+All of these point out the growing need for having comprehensive, enterprise-wide policies and procedures with well-defined processes to facilitate responding to incidents.

 Other resources that may be helpful in developing a business case for a CSIRT (as well as in establishing an incident management capability) include the following: